1hr Mentoring + Foundations: Module 1

 Let’s put our heads together!
 One on one, pro to pro collaboration, Q and A, patient consultation, and mentoring via an online meeting platform.
 Build practice tools to integrate the pelvic floor, breath mechanics, pressure management, and neuromuscular, dynamic stability strategies into rehabilitation, return to fitness and sport specific programs.
 Or simply ask questions!

-Bundle together 1 hour of Mentoring and Module 1 from the Piston Science Part One Course and save 15% off of the total purchase
+Bundle together 1 hour of Mentoring and Module 1 from the Foundations Course and save 15% off of the total purchase

 ($95 Module 1 + $150 1hr Mentoring)